rmorshea/asyncio-cancel-scope/README.md

                 pass  # supress the cancellation exception
 ```

-# Under the Hood
+## Under the Hood

 Behind the scenes, `cancel_scope` creates a background task to run the task group.
 This
 makes it easy to cancel all the group's underlying tasks without needing to manually
 track them.
-This roughly translates to the following:
+The implementation looks roughly like this:

 ```python
 import asyncio